-Note: You will need to be familiar with the basic commands described in A Guide to GoScript before proceeding.
+You can generate a GoScript automatically, or write one yourself.
+If you choose to write a script yourself you will need to be familiar with the basic commands described in A Guide to GoScript before proceeding.

 Contents